-A woman counting money in her hands - Is Your Tenant Not Paying Rent - A Guide to Collecting Rent - Park Avenue PM Blog post
+Is Your Tenant Not Paying Rent? – A Guide to Collecting Rent in Orange County FL

 One of the most basic things you’ll do as a landlord is collect rent.
 It seems pretty straightforward: the tenant knows what is owed and pays it on the first of every month.
 However, not all tenants are as reliable as we’d like them to be with rental payments.
 This is one reason that tenant screening is so critical.
 You want to place a tenant with a verified history of on-time rental payments.